The politics of Banking regulation

 My second project examines the new political economy of state-led investment and credit allocation.
 Not long ago, the figure of the investment state was fading away as it did not seem compatible with the dominant credo of neoliberal pro-market policies.
 Yet in recent years, it has made a striking comeback.
 Several states have announced with much fanfare their commitment to "greening" the economy or investing in sustainable growth.
 State-backed development banking and public-private investment in the private sector have blossomed.
 Do the late 2010s mark the return of the state as an investor promoting coherent long-term oriented industrial policy?
 Or is the new investment state more of a counter-cyclical instrument and a palliative to the most glaring market failures?
 To answer this question, I use quantitative-qualitative assessment of state-led private investment since the 1980s in Europe.

-Related working paper:
+Related articles & working papers:

 Massoc.E., "The New Investment State: Industrial Policy or Financial Anesthesia?"